 I kept out of it, finished my task, washed my hands and went on with my day.

 Later that day, I returned.
 Now things had progressed.
 There was a sheet of toilet paper on the grill of the urinal.
 What the world?
 Someone must’ve used it then thrown it into the urinal.
-This sort of defies logic, but I still finish up, wash my hands, then go on with my day.
+This sort of defies logic, since urinals are only designed to flush liquid.
+Ignoring the situation I finish up, wash my hands, then go on with my day.